Technical Support Analyst

 Tō tūranga i roto i te Manatū – Your place in the Ministry

-The Technical Support Analyst position reports into the Manager Business Systems within the Energy and Resource Markets branch.
+The Technical Support Analyst position reports into the Manager Business Systems and Data Products within the Resource Markets branch.
 The branch sits within the Building, Resources and Markets group.

 To mātou aronga – What we do for Aotearoa New Zealand

 Hīkina Whakatutuki is the te reo Māori name for the Ministry of Business, Innovation and Employment.
 Hīkina means to uplift.
 Whakatutuki means to move forward, to make successful.
-Our name speaks to our purpose, Grow Aotearoa New Zealand for All.
+Our name speaks to our purpose – Grow New Zealand for All.

-To Grow Aotearoa New Zealand for All, we put people at the heart of our mahi.
+To Grow New Zealand for All, we put people at the heart of our mahi (work).
 Based on the principles of Te Tiriti o Waitangi / The Treaty of Waitangi, we are committed to upholding authentic partnerships with Māori.

 Ngā matatau – Our competencies